 - Expulsion: Where a student has committed very serious violations of the Elgin Community College Student Code of Conduct and/or has a record of multiple violations and/or disciplinary actions, the student may be permanently dismissed from Elgin Community College.

 More than one of the sanctions listed above may be imposed for any single violation.

 Disciplinary sanctions shall not be made part of the student's permanent academic record but shall become part of the student's confidential record.
 A disciplinary record will be maintained in the Dean of Students’ office for five (5) years after the final disposition of the case.

 The following sanctions may be imposed upon groups or organizations:

 - Deactivation: Loss of all privileges, including college recognition, for a specified period of time.

 In each case in which a disciplinary hearing committee determines that a group or organization has violated the Student Discipline Procedure, the sanction(s) will be recommended by the Student Affairs Committee and communicated by the Director of Student Success and Judicial Affairs, who writes up and submits the narrative to the Dean of Student Services and Development.
 The Dean of Student Services and Development is not limited to sanctions recommended by members of the disciplinary body.
 Following the hearing, the Dean of Student Services and Development will advise the complainants and the accuser in writing of the determination and the sanction(s) imposed, if any, within five (5) school days.

 The student or student club/organization has the right to appeal the decision according to the Administrative Procedure 4.408 Appeal.

 After the process is concluded, all records will be filed in the Dean of Student Services and Development office for a period of five (5) years.

-Complaint forms may be obtained from the Dean of Student Services and Development Office, room B105.13 and Student Complaint Form.
-The Dean will forward the complaint form to the appropriate party in the next step of the process, if needed.
+Complaint forms may be obtained from the Dean of Student Services and Development Office, room B105.13, and the Student Complaint Form.
+The Dean will forward the complaint form to the appropriate party in the next step of the process if needed.